AgenteDog/CoDtoUE4/README.md

 ### Steps to take before actually using the script (in UE4):

-Make sure you have the Unreal UnrealEnginePython plugin is installed correctly, then just paste all files inside the UE4MasterMats folder (from **UE4MasterMats.zip**) in your content folder.
+Make sure you have the Unreal UnrealEnginePython plugin is installed correctly, then just paste all files inside the UE4MasterMats folde in your content folder.

 Those are the master materials :)